As you can imagine, we love resort hopping at Disney World! We think it’s one of the best ways to maximize your Walt Disney World vacation.

 - Grab a bite to eat at Gasparilla Island Grill.

-- Do a little shopping in the gift shop.
+- Shop in the hotel’s gift shops.

 - Grab a lounge chair and rest on one of the resort’s beaches.

-- Schedule an appointment at the spa!
+- Schedule a spa appointment

 To put this all together, here’s a sample itinerary for spending a little time at each monorail resort.